dudeperf3ct/dudeperf3ct.github.io/_posts/2019-04-13-Power-of-GAN.md

 There are other tricks such as style mixing which is used as regularization to reduce the correlation between the level in synthesis network.
 Interesting thing which we can perform with style mixing is to see what happens when we combine two images.
 The model combines two images A and B generated by taking low level-features from A and high-level features from B. Another trick used in paper is truncation trick in W. The authors use a different sampling method such as truncated or shrunk sampling to sample latent vectors.

-In short, this paper using StyleGANs details not only how to generate high quality images but how to control different styles of the generated image making them more unbelievable fake images.
+<span class='saddlebrown'>In short, this paper using StyleGANs details not only how to generate high quality images but how to control different styles of the generated image making them more unbelievable fake images.</span>

 ### Results